Artificial Intelligence Audit and Assessment for New Zealand Organisations

 Cultural Impact Review

-We assess how your AI systems interact with Maori data, communities, and cultural values.
-This includes evaluating data sovereignty practices, consent mechanisms, and whether algorithmic outputs risk disproportionate impact on Maori and Pacific peoples.
+We assess how your AI systems interact with Māori data, communities, and cultural values grounded in te ao Māori.
+This includes evaluating Māori data governance practices, consent mechanisms aligned with kaitiakitanga, and whether algorithmic outputs risk disproportionate impact on Māori and Pacific peoples.

 Controls and Evidence Testing